geopython/diving-into-pygeoapi/workshop/content/docs/publishing/first.md

 For this exercise, we will use a CSV dataset of [Bathing waters in Estonia](https://github.com/geopython/diving-into-pygeoapi/tree/main/workshop/exercises/data/bathingwater-estonia.csv), kindly provided by [Estonian Health Board](https://terviseamet.ee).

-You can find this dataset in `workshop/exercises/data/osm_poi_kosovo.csv`.
+You can find this dataset in `workshop/exercises/data/bathingwater-estonia.csv`.

-This exercise consists of two key steps:
+This exercise consists of two steps:

-* adapt `workshop/exercises/pygeoapi.config.yml` to define this dataset as an OGC API - Features *collection*
+* adjust `workshop/exercises/pygeoapi.config.yml` to define this dataset as an OGC API - Features *collection*
 * ensure that pygeoapi can find and connect to the data file

 We will use the `workshop/exercises/docker-compose.yml` file provided.